Legrandin/pycryptodome/Doc/src/examples.rst

 The RSA public key is stored in a file called ``receiver.pem``.

 Since we want to be able to encrypt an arbitrary amount of data, we use a hybrid encryption scheme.
-We use RSA with PKCS#1 `OAEP padding <http://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding>`_ for asymmetric encryption of an AES session key.
+We use RSA with PKCS#1 `OAEP`_ for asymmetric encryption of an AES session key.
 The session key can then be used to encrypt all the actual data.

 As in the first example, we use the EAX mode to allow detection of unauthorized modifications.